jmhossain/mq-rdqm/ansible/README.md

 ## RDQM Playbook

-Once the `hosts.ini` file has been updated and any variables, the RDQM playbook can be run with the command:
+Once the `hosts.ini` file has been updated and any variables, the RDQM playbook can be run with the ansible.builtin.command:

 ```bash
 ansible-playbook -l rdqm rdqm.yml